Academics

 Designed by teachers Learning Expeditions are in depth studies that draw together personal experience and intellectual growth to promote self-discovery and construct knowledge.
 Learning expeditions involve students in original research, critical thinking, problem solving, and the building of character along with academic skills.
 Teachers guide students along this journey with care, compassion, and respect for their diverse learning styles, backgrounds, and needs.
 Addressing individual differences profoundly increases the potential for learning and creativity of each student.
 Expeditions encompass local topics with real world connections to harness student's natural passion to learn while providing a powerful method for developing the curiosity, skills, creativity, knowledge and courage needed to inspire students toward higher levels of academic achievement, imagine a better world and work toward realizing it.

-At Renaissance learning expeditions blend Expeditionary Learning, Outward Bound, The Institute for Humane Education, STEM, Design Thinking and other models to keep learning experiences innovative, modern and relevant.
+At Renaissance learning expeditions blend Expeditionary Learning, Adventure Education, SEL, STEM, Design Thinking and other models to keep learning experiences innovative, modern and relevant.

 FRAMEWORK OF A LEARNING EXPEDITION